realtechsupport/ActionCameraCode/README.md

 to understand how the individual segments are placed into a final video product.

 **Results**
-see video folder for examples (.ogg low resolution for this repository)
+see results.md (.ogg low resolution only)

 **Known issues**
 H265 encoded MP4 are currently not supported.